Master of International Tourism Management

 - Read the guidelines to entry

-- One of the following with a B grade average or higher in level 7 papers:
+- One of the following or equivalent with a B grade average or higher in level 7 papers:

 - Bachelor of International Tourism Management